 While this cook-a-thon is taking place, a carnival like setting surrounds it.
 With vendors, rides, food (lots of great food) and a beer beach, featuring local brewery Tall Tales, we were more than entertained.
 Among the other local vendors, some of our favorite breweries and wineries were also in attendance like Bordeleau, Layton’s Chance and Evo Brewing Company.
 We chowed down on a pulled pork sandwich from another Eastern Shore native, Adam’s Ribs and enjoyed every bite.

 ShoreBread caught up with Bear Bones BBQ, one of the 40 teams vying for the KCBS prize.
-The team is made up of four neighbors from the Shore who started cooking together at block parties and pork in the park1graduation celebrations and from there, decided to cook competitively.
+The team is made up of four neighbors from the Shore who started cooking together at block parties and graduation celebrations and from there, decided to cook competitively.
 Bear Bones uses a Kentucky style sauce with lots of vinegar and very little tomato or ketchup.
 We’re told it has a nice bite.
 We did get to sample some of the team’s highly prized bratwurst and it was delicious.

 Bear Bones BBQ is contending in all four areas of the barbecue competition; chicken, brisket, ribs and our favorite, pulled pork.
 In order to cook up all of these tasty meals, chefs need to start preparing the food at very early hours, since several dishes (like roasting a whole pig) can take up to eight hours to prepare.
 As a result, many teams like the Bear Bones are also camping out alongside their equipment to get a head start on their yummy concoctions.